Philip-Trettner/GlmSharp/README.md

 Instead of introducing a `glm` namespace, GlmSharp puts most functions in the respective type.
 For example, `glm.dot(v1, v2)` for `vec3` is now `vec3.Dot(v1, v2)`.

+Since 0.9.7, a `glm` static class also provides most functionality in form of static functions, including operations on base types.

 ## Requirements